Symptoms

 Explanation

 VirtFS does not use any space on the server.
-This is an artifact of how certain utilities calculate disk space.
+This behavior is an artifact of how certain utilities calculate disk space.
 The bind mounts used by VirtFS cause some files to be counted more than once in certain utilities, causing the appearance that VirtFS is using up disk space.
-The files are counted at both their actual location on the server and at the bind mount locations in Virtfs.
-This can be seen in the example below.
+The files are counted at their actual location on the server and the bind mount locations in Virtfs.
+This behavior can be seen in the example below.

--bash-4.2# ll -ih file*
+[root@server]cPs# ll -ih file*

 4242849 -rw-r--r-- 1 root root 1.0G Mar 29 01:16 file1.txt